swarupbehera/mAQA/README.md

 - Upon completion, locate the stored audio embeddings at `dataset/features`.

 ### Text QA
 - To encode the input question into word embeddings, we utilize FastText pre-trained word vectors.
-- These word vectors for 157 languages can be accessed here.
+These word vectors for 157 languages can be accessed [here](https://fasttext.cc/docs/en/crawl-vectors.html).
-- Download word vectors for these languages - French (fr), Hindi (hi), German (de), Spanish (es), Italian (it), Dutch (nl), and Portuguese (pt).
+- Download word vectors for the following languages and keep them in `dataset/word_embedding/` directory.
+English (en), French (fr), Hindi (hi), German (de), Spanish (es), Italian (it), Dutch (nl), and Portuguese (pt).
-- Keep the file in `dataset/word_embedding/` directory.